Finance

 Books, laptop and other materials

-Bachelor's degree students have to pay for their own books, readers and field trips in addition to tuition fees.
+Bachelor's degree students have to pay for their own books, readers and field trips and travel expenses for studying/projects/internships abroad in addition to tuition fees.
 Exchange students only have to pay a small amount for readers.

 You need to bring your own laptop, but we offer free Microsoft Office software.